 CONCLUSION

-If you wish to access R or SAS code directly from GitHub without the hassle of a manual download, use the R package install_github or the SAS macro %install_github to help automate the process.
+In order to access R or SAS code directly from GitHub without the hassle of a manual download, use the R package install_github or the SAS macro %install_github to help automate the process.
 GitHub allows its users to be workstation-agnostic: they can access and continue their work anywhere with an internet connection.
-Additionally other users can submit issues for improvements and bug fixes and volunteer code to address those issues.
+Additionally, other users can submit issues for improvements and bug fixes and volunteer code to address those issues.
 While the collaboration tools GitHub offers are a great value-add to programmers, its distributed version control addresses one of the major hassles in clinical trial development: the paper trail.